Parallel Deep Neural Networks Have Zero Duality Gap: Caratheodory's theorem and finite representation

 \section{Caratheodory's theorem and finite representation}

-We first recall a generalized version of Caratheodory's theorem from \citep{l1reg}. \begin{theorem} Let $\mu$ be a positive measure supported on a bounded subset $D\subseteq \mbR^N$.
+We first review a generalized version of Caratheodory's theorem introduced in \citep{l1reg}. \begin{theorem} Let $\mu$ be a positive measure supported on a bounded subset $D\subseteq \mbR^N$.
 Then, there exists a measure $\nu$ whose support is a finite subset of $D$, $\{z_1,\dots,z_k\}$, with $k\leq N+1$ such that

 and $\|\mu\|_\text{TV}=\|\nu\|_\text{TV}$. \end{theorem} We can generalize this theorem to signed vector measures. \begin{theorem} Let $\mu:\Sigma \to \mbR^K$ be a signed vector measure supported on a bounded subset $D\subseteq \mbR^N$.
 Here $\Sigma$ is a $\sigma$-field of subsets of $D$.
 Then, there exists a measure $\nu$ whose support is a finite subset of $D$, $\{z_1,\dots,z_k\}$, with $k\leq KN+1$ such that